 A. AUTHORIZED CONSTRUCTION DEWATERING DISCHARGES

-1. Dischargers with dewatering activities subject to a separate NPDES, de minimis, or low threat discharge permit for dewatering activities are not subject to the provisions in this Attachment and shall obtain separate coverage as required by the State or Regional Water Board.
-Dischargers who are subject to separate coverage for dewatering discharges shall state so in their Stormwater Pollution Prevention Plan (SWPPP).
+A.1.
+Dischargers with dewatering activities subject to a separate NPDES permit for dewatering activities are not subject to the provisions in this Attachment, and shall obtain separate NPDES coverage as required by the State or Regional Water Board.
+Dischargers shall include in its Stormwater Pollution Prevention Plan (SWPPP), the separate NPDES permit coverage it holds for dewatering discharges.

-2. Dewatering discharges authorized by this General Permit include mechanical pumping or syphoning of non-potable water from sources including, but not limited to: excavations, trenches, foundations, vaults, groundwater removal specifically related to the construction activities, and/or water collected in impoundments (e.g., ponds, puddles, low points on the active site, or other similar accumulation points).
+A.2.
+Dewatering discharges authorized by this General Permit include mechanical pumping or syphoning of non-potable water from sources including, but not limited to: excavations, trenches, foundations, vaults, groundwater removal specifically related to the construction activities, and/or water collected in impoundments (e.g., ponds, puddles, low points on the active site, or other similar accumulation points).

-3. This General Permit does not limit the State or Regional Water Boards’ authority to modify dewatering discharge requirements upon providing written notice to the discharger, including but not limited to the following:
+A.3.
+This General Permit does not limit the State or Regional Water Boards’ authority to modify dewatering discharge requirements upon providing written notice to the discharger, including but not limited to the following:

 Adding constituents to be monitored;